kylegrabski/pokemon-hub/README.md

 - [ ] Styling of Cards for the Pokedex
 - [ ] Hover animations on cards
 - [X] Search Pokedex
-- [ ] Implement Expanded View/Stats when clik on Pokemon
+- [X] Implement Expanded View when click on Pokemon
+- - [ ] Show More Stats in Expanded View